The Authentic Cruise Company

 Languages

-The crew are bilingual in French and English.
-All signage and announcements made are in French and English.
-On certain cruises, crew members also speak other languages.
+The languages spoken on board are French and English.
+The signage is in French and English.
+On some cruises, crew members also speak other languages.

 Laundry